1. Squealing or Squeaking When Braking

 What We Do at Nick's Tire & Auto

-When you bring your vehicle in for a brake inspection, we measure pad thickness, check rotor condition, inspect brake lines and calipers, and test the hydraulic system.
+When you bring your vehicle in for a brake check, we measure pad thickness, check rotor condition, inspect brake lines and calipers, and test the hydraulic system.
 We show you exactly what we find and explain your options before any work begins.
-No surprises, no upselling — just honest brake repair at a fair price.
+We tell you the cost before we touch anything, no upselling — just honest brake repair at a fair price.
 Serving Cleveland, Euclid, and Northeast Ohio drivers.